Hydrogen Cars To Launch Soon Could Revolutionize The Automotive Industry

 — Kenny McLellan (@KennyMcL19) November 24, 2017

 The hydrogen is produced through the use of solar energy that could be conducted by water electrolysis and direct solar water splitting.
-The UCLA researchers created the device consists of a third electrode that serves as a supercapacitor that stores energy and water electrolysis.
+The UCLA researchers created the device, which consists of a third electrode that serves as a supercapacitor that stores energy and water electrolysis.
 It is known that the conventional hydrogen fuel cells and supercapacitors have two electrodes namely the positive and negative.

 The three electrodes are attached to a solar cell that acts as the power source of the device.
-Meanwhile, the stored electrical energy by the solar cells could generate in one or two ways through electrochemically in the supercapacitor or chemically as hydrogen, according to Science Daily.
+Meanwhile, the stored electrical energy by the solar cells could generate in one or two ways — electrochemically in the supercapacitor or chemically as hydrogen, according to Science Daily.

 The scientists also make the electrodes about thousands of times thinner than the thickness of a human hair.
 This is to protect the vast area that would be exposed to water.
 They also plan to make a bigger version of the device since the current device made would just fit in the palm of human’s hand and also trying to develop a technology that would store large quantities of hydrogen at normal pressure and temperature.